Sadie Holloway writes about enjoying the good life while living on a modest income. She loves finding creative ways to save money.

 The relatively short life span of most tropical fish should also be taken into consideration when deciding on whether or not to add an aquarium to a school classroom.
 Depending on the age of the students, the death of a fish may be upsetting for young children.

 There are other things that a teacher should consider before bringing a pet into the classroom.

 - Are there any children who could have allergies or other health conditions that would be compromised by the animal’s presence?

 - Are there any children with parents who may strongly object to the presence of a classroom pet, and how will this affect the other students?

-- Does the teacher have permission from his/her supervisor to have a classroom animal?
+- Does the teacher have permission from their supervisor to have a classroom animal?
 Who would be liable for damages if an animal injured a student? (i.e.; bites, scratches, infection or severe adverse reaction.)
 Will insurance cover any damage or injuries caused by the pet (or the pet’s environment)?

 - How will the teacher ensure good hygiene is practiced before, during, and after a pet is handled?

 If, after careful consideration and research, it turns out that having a small animal in the classroom is not appropriate, there are many other ways that teachers can still give their students enriching educational experiences.
-Field trips, classroom visits by animals advocates and the animals they care for, and in-class workshops on responsible pet care can enhance students' awareness and understanding the positive effects of mutually beneficial relationships with domesticated animals.
+Field trips, classroom visits by animal advocates and the animals they care for, and in-class workshops on responsible pet care can enhance students' awareness and understanding of the positive effects of mutually beneficial relationships with domesticated animals.

-For more detailed information on pets that may or may not be suitable for a classroom environment contact your local SPCA or Humane Society.
+For more detailed information on pets that may or may not be suitable for a classroom environment, contact your local SPCA or Humane Society.
 They may have guidelines and recommendations for keeping small animals in a school classroom.

 © 2014 Sadie Holloway